Heating Curves — Fundamentals and Application

 4. Adjust the parallel shift if necessary (vertical shift of the curve by 2 to 3 K in case of systematic under- or over-supply)

-The heating curve is much more than a simple control curve — it is a central planning parameter that influences the efficiency of the entire heat supply system.
+The heating curve is more than a control setting.
+It is a planning parameter that governs the efficiency of the entire heat supply system.
 Low supply temperatures, made possible by surface heating systems and well-insulated buildings, are the key to high heat pump performance factors and low network losses.
-When planning district heating networks, the heating curve of every connected building should be known, since it decisively determines the network supply temperature and thus the network losses.
-VICUS Districts takes into account the heating curves of all consumers in the network design, while VICUS Buildings can derive the building-side heating curve from the dynamic building simulation.
-In cold district heating networks, this problem is elegantly circumvented since the decentralised heat pumps supply each building individually.
+When planning a district heating network, the heating curve of every connected building should be known, because it determines the network supply temperature and therefore the network losses.
+VICUS Districts accounts for the heating curves of all consumers in the network design, while VICUS Buildings derives the building-side heating curve from the dynamic building simulation.
+Cold district heating sidesteps the problem entirely, since the decentralised heat pumps supply each building on their own.

 Further reading: Sizing of Heat Transfer Stations — station control and the role of the heating curve, Network Temperatures in District Heating Networks — how supply temperature design shapes the entire network, Low-Temperature District Heating: Fundamentals — low-temperature operation where building-side heating curves become critical, Dynamic Building Simulation — using simulation to predict heating loads and derive optimal curves.